 2. Ayrshire Things to do – Eat at Glenapp Castle

 All the food at Glenapp castle is outstanding!
 As much of the menu as possible is locally sourced and you can taste the quality of the ingredients.
 Their version of the full Scottish Breakfast is outstanding!
+When it comes to what to do in Ayrshire don’t miss having a scottish breakfast!

 The Castle offers lunch, afternoon tea and dinner for guests and visitors.
 Lunch is a three-course meal.
 Afternoon tea can be held either in the castle or on the grounds.

-3. Visit Culzean Castle
+3. Places to Visit in Ayrshire – Culzean Castle

 There is a lovely little cafe just to the side of the castle with outdoor seating.